-How to Make Upskilling Part of Your Recruitment Strategy
+Make On the Job Training Part of Your Recruitment Strategy

 Over the next few decades, millions of workers will be displaced as the need for physical and lower-level cognitive skills is replaced by automation.
 Meanwhile, employers will be scrambling to find applicants with high level cognitive abilities, social competencies, and tech skills.
-Plus, the timing could not be worse.
-An aging workforce and looming mass retirements has triggered a talent and knowledge gap that is only exacerbating the skills gap.
+Plus, an aging workforce and looming mass retirements have triggered a talent gap that is only exacerbating the skills gap.

 This gap, no matter how deep, can be navigated as long you have the right tools and the right strategy.
-The five strategies below are designed to help you upskill your workforce and successfully narrow the skills gap.
+These five strategies will help you provide strategic on the job training for your workforce and successfully narrow the skills gap:

 1. Conduct a Skills-Gap Analysis